FamilySearch/fs-sample-app/README.md

 A sample app for getting started with the [FamilySearch API](https://familysearch.org/developers/).
-The app uses the [fs-js-lite SDK](https://github.com/FamilySearch/fs-js-lite) to show how to perform basic API operations such as authentication, loading the user's profile, and loading the user's pedigree.
+The app uses the [fs-js-lite SDK](https://github.com/FamilySearch/fs-js-lite) to show how to perform basic API operations such as authentication and loading the current user's person.

 _This app is not intended to be an example of best practices for the web._